sao16b/4n6/_posts/2024-04-01-MVS_CTF_2024_iOS_Writeup.md

 ![arroyo.db-wal](/assets/img/2024-04-01/3_1.png){: width="600"}

 I extract `arroyo.db`{: .filepath} and browse the data in DBBrowser.
-In the table conversation_message, I identify the chat between Chadwick and the MyAI chatbot, and quickly form an SQL query to isolate just the messages between them.
+In the table `conversation_message`{: .filepath}, I identify the chat between Chadwick and the MyAI chatbot, and quickly form an SQL query to isolate just the messages between them.

 ```sql
 SELECT